Gaining coverage in local media outlets is another effective strategy to spread the word about summer meals. Here are

 In addition to providing free, healthy meals, these programs also offer an opportunity for children 18 years and younger to play together, engage in enrichment activities, hone their academic skills and be better prepared when they return to school in September.

-In July 2016, New Jersey’s summer meals programs reached just 21 percent of children who received free- or low-cost school lunch during the 2015-16 school year, according to a recent report by Advocates for Children of New Jersey.
+In July 2017, New Jersey’s summer meals programs reached about one-quarter of children who received free- or reduced-price school lunch, according to data complied by Advocates for Children of New Jersey.

 Radio PSA Script — 30 Seconds

 Summer should be a stress-free time full of food, friends and fun.
 Free summer meals can help!
 Any child or teen age 18 and under can get free healthy meals at safe locations across the area.
 Many meals sites also offer learning and recreational activities so your kids can stay active and spend time with friends.
 Free summer meals can help families stretch tight summer food budgets.
 Contact (sponsor name/email/phone or provide web url with site) A message from [sponsors].

 Radio PSA Script — 60 Seconds

 Summer should be a stress-free time full of food, friends and fun.
 But when school’s out, families can’t count on their kids eating meals at school.
 That stretches already tight family food budgets even more.
 Free summer meals can help!
 With free summer meals, any child or teen 18 and under can get healthy meals at safe locations just like during the school year.
 There is no application needed.
 Just go to (Website) or call 1-XXX-XXX-XXX to learn more and find a site near you.
 The free summer meals programs helps families provide their children with healthy meals in a safe, supervised place.
 They are also a great opportunity for kids to spend time with friends.
 Contact (sponsor name/email/phone or provide website with meals site locations) A message from [sponsors].